 Books like Bunnybear by Andrea J. Loney, Pink is for Boys by Robb Pearlman, and The Gender Wheel by Maya Gonzalez gently show kids, through story and pictures, ways to be themselves, and ways to support their friends and family.

 Kids who have LGBTQIA+ parents, aunts, uncles, grandparents, and more, need and deserve to see their families portrayed in picture books.
 They need bedtime stories, school stories, and FUN stories that reflect their family makeup.
 Check out Harini and Padmini Say Namaste by Amy Maranville, When Aidan Became a Brother by Kyle Lukoff, ABC: A Family Alphabet Book by Bobbie Combs, and Donovan’s Big Day by Lesléa Newman.

 All kids, no matter what their family structure, can benefit from reading books that show there are all kinds of families.
 Picture books like Everywhere Babies by Susan Meyers and Marla Frazee and The Boy & the Bindi by Vivek Shraya, and board books like Love Makes a Family by Sophie Beer are family stories that show many ways families live and love one another.

-The contributions of LGBTQ+ people have long been ignored in history lessons.
+The contributions of LGBTQIA+ people have long been ignored in history lessons.
 It’s past time that their accomplishments were celebrated in picture books.
-Books like Rob Sanders’ PRIDE: The Story of Harvey Milk and the Rainbow Flag and Viva Frida by Yuyi Morales can give kids an appreciation for the contributions of LGBTQ+ people to our society.
+Books like Rob Sanders’ PRIDE: The Story of Harvey Milk and the Rainbow Flag and Viva Frida by Yuyi Morales can give kids an appreciation for the contributions of LGBTQIA+ people to our society.

 School classrooms and public libraries need all of the above books, and many more, and they need to make them available to ALL kids.
 What are some titles you would add to this important list?